Planning A Trip to Berlin: Everything You Should Know

 Expect the unexpected

-While there is a lot of history and so many bad things happened in Berlin, it’s also one of the most exciting and dynamic cities in the world.
+While there is a lot of history in Berlin, it’s also one of the most exciting and dynamic cities in the world.
 After I visited the David Hasselhoff Museum, I ended up buying tickets to see him in concert the following night!
 That kind of stuff just happens in Berlin – it’s a city where anything goes.

 I hope that this post has helped you plan your trip to Berlin!
 It’s a city like no other, and I’m sure you’ll love your time there!